yy7-f/CNN_TransferLearning_HoG_ML_for_Virtual_Sorting_System/README.md

 # Virtual_Sorting_System_with_CNN_TransferLearning_HoG

 Product sorting system in virtual production line is developed in this project.
-The sorting production line is built using virtual modeling, PLC programming, vision algorithm, and image classification (CNN, Transfer leraning, and HoG + ML), and robot operation.
+The sorting production line is built using virtual modeling (Simumatik), PLC programming (Codesys), vision algorithm (Python, OpenCV, OPCUA), image classification (CNN, Transfer learning, and HoG + ML), and robot operation (ABB Robot studio).

 **Virtual model**

 Virtual model is developed using Simumatik.
 The model is shown in Fig.1.
 The conveyors are put on the tables and moved by DC motor.
 The number of conveyers is six and the length of each conveyer is 500mm.
 The DC motor gets electricity from the power supply through DC relay and DC